-Participants under the plan Executives who were employ participate. ed at the commencement of the financial year were invited to LTI opportunity The LTI opportunity is set in reflection of scope, accountabilities and impact that a role would make over a three-year performance period.
+Participants under the plan Executives who were employed at the commencement of the financial year were invited to participate.
+LTI opportunity The LTI opportunity is set in reflection of scope, accountabilities and impact that a role would make over a three-year performance period.
 Market benchmarks are also taken into consideration when determining the opportunity.
-The maximum face value of L of Fixed Remuneration is: TI opportunity that can be granted, expressed as a percentage Role Maximum (cap) MD & CEO 100% of Fixed Remuneration CFO 50% of Fixed Remuneration Instrument Performance rights will vest upon the Board's satisfaction of the performance conditions being met, and do not carry any voting rights or dividend entitlements.
+The maximum face value of LTI opportunity that can be granted, expressed as a percentag of Fixed Remuneration is: MD & CEO CFO 50% of Fixed Remuneration Instrument Performance rights will vest upon the Board's satisfaction of the performance conditions being met, and do not carry any voting rights or dividend entitlements.
 Participants with performance rights that have vested can elect to exercise these rights for a period up to 15 years from the date on which the vesting conditions were satisfied.
 Allocation of Performance Rights The number of performance rights issued to each executive is determined by dividing the participants maximum LTI value by the face value basis using a 10-day volume weighted average price (VWAP) of Bapcor shares prior to 30 June 2022.
-Performance period The performance period is the ree years. i enormance period Performance The performance measures as nd their relative weightings are given below: The performance measures as nd their relative weightings are given below: Weighting % Performance · Weighting %
+Performance period The performance period is three years.
+Performance measures The performance measures and their relative weightings are given below: PERFORMANCE MEASURE WEIGHTING % Relative Total Shareholder Return (rTSR) 50% Return On Invested Capital (ROIC) 50%